Soft Pneumatic Grippers: Topology optimization, 3D-printing and Experimental validation: Optimized PneuNet design

 \subsection{2D CAD models and FEM analyses}

 As we employ the robust formulation, the obtained optimized design is close to 0-1.
 The steps mentioned in~\cite{kumar2022topological} are used to create the \texttt{DXF} file, which is imported into the \texttt{SolidWorks} software to create the 2D CAD model.
-For ABAQUS 2D analyses, the 2D CAD model (Fig.~\ref{fig:2DoptCAD}) is exported as a \texttt{STEP} file.
+For ABAQUS 2D nonlinear FE analyses, the 2D CAD models (Fig.~\ref{fig:Opt2DRectCAD}) are exported as \texttt{STEP} files.